tufts-carpentries/python-novice-gapminder/_episodes/10-writing-functions.md

 ~~~
 {: .output}

-## Arguments in call are matched to parameters in definition.
+## The arguments in a function *call* are matched to the parameters in function *definition*.

 *   Functions are most useful when they can operate on different data.
 *   Specify *parameters* when defining a function.
     *   These become variables when the function is executed.
-    *   Are assigned the arguments in the call (i.e., the values passed to the function).
+    *   The values of incoming arguments are assigned to these variables in order.

 ~~~
 def print_date(year, month, day):